Metal Storm logo

 1. Aara - Eiger

-2024 — Sometimes the natural world is just as imposing as any monster or hulking figure drawn by an artist.
+2024 — Sometimes the natural world is just as imposing as any hulking figure drawn by an artist.
 "Eiger Mordwand" is a mountain in the Swiss Alps that's famous in mountaineering circles for being treacherous to climb (the latter part of its name means "Murder Wall").
 The original photo is from an attempt to recover the body of mountaineer Toni Kurz, who died climbing the mountain in 1936 and whose tragic story is the main theme of the album.
 Normally I would find fault in so much space wasted for the band name and title, but in this case, the sharp verticality of the image is part of the appeal.
 (Artist: Michael Handt)

 2. Duel - Breakfast With Death